cmbibby/docker-lemp-ssl-local/README.md

-# LEMP Stack with SSL
+# LEMP Stack with SSL for Local Dev

 Requires mkcert to use mkcert-create-cert script (https://github.com/FiloSottile/mkcert)